Mormon music: In mainstream popular music

 There are numerous artists active in the secular music world who are LDS, but do not write devotional or praise-style music.
-Prominent examples include Donny Osmond, Neon Trees, Dan Reynolds and Wayne Sermon of Imagine Dragons, Lindsey Stirling, Alan Sparhawk and Mimi Parker of Low, Brandon Flowers of The Killers, Gladys Knight, David Archuleta, Dallon Weekes of Panic! at the Disco and I Dont Know How but They Found Me, Dan Truman of Diamond Rio, Fictionist, SheDaisy, KASKADE, The Piano Guys, Amy Whitcomb, Jennifer Thomas (pianist), Dinah Jane Hansen of Fifth Harmony and many past and present members of The Aquabats.
+Prominent examples include Donny Osmond, Dan Reynolds and Wayne Sermon of Imagine Dragons; Lindsey Stirling, Alan Sparhawk and Mimi Parker of Low; Brandon Flowers of The Killers; Gladys Knight; Dallon Weekes of Panic! at the Disco and I Dont Know How but They Found Me; Dan Truman of Diamond Rio; Fictionist; SheDaisy; KASKADE; The Piano Guys; Amy Whitcomb; Jennifer Thomas (pianist); Dinah Jane Hansen of Fifth Harmony; and many past and present members of The Aquabats.
 There have been efforts to expand the umbrella of "Mormon Music" to encompass all Latter-day Saints who write or perform music, reflecting an increasing frustration with institutions like Deseret Book that confine their musical offerings to a very narrow view of what Mormon Music is.
 In particular, the blog Linescratchers has interviewed and compiled a list of many artists who fit this description.